-Penn Commercial’s computer-aided drafting and design program will award you the associate in specialized technology degree in 18 months, allowing you to launch your career as a CAD professional in less than two years.
-You will be able to work in civil, electrical or mechanical drafting and be instrumental in the design and construction of a number of different things, such as buildings, houses, microchips and cars.
+Penn Commercial’s computer-aided drafting and design program will award you an associate degree in specialized technology degree in 18 months, allowing you to launch your career as a CAD professional in less than two years.
+You will be prepared to work in civil, electrical or mechanical drafting and be instrumental in the design and construction of a number of different things, such as commercial buildings, residential houses, microchips and cars.

 What You Can Learn

-This 18-month program awards the associate in specialized technology degree.
+This 18-month program awards an associate degree in specialized technology degree.
 It offers a reliable path for you to blend your creative and technical interests.

 The computer-aided drafting and design program will include: